Woodpecker: Systematics and evolutionary history

 Stepwise adaptations for drilling, tapping, and climbing head first on vertical surfaces have been suggested.
 The last common ancestor of woodpeckers (Picidae) was incapable of climbing up tree trunks or excavating nest cavities by drilling with its beak.
 The first adaptations for drilling (including reinforced rhamphotheca, frontal overhang, and processus dorsalis pterygoidei) evolved in the ancestral lineage of piculets and true woodpeckers.
 Additional adaptations for drilling and tapping (enlarged condylus lateralis of the quadrate and fused lower mandible) have evolved in the ancestral lineage of true woodpeckers (Hemicircus excepting).
 The inner rectrix pairs became stiffened, and the pygostyle lamina was enlarged in the ancestral lineage of true woodpeckers (Hemicircus included), which facilitated climbing head first up tree limbs.
 Genus Hemicircus excepting, the tail feathers were further transformed for specialized support, the pygostyle disc became greatly enlarged, and the ectropodactyl toe arrangement evolved.
 These latter characters may have facilitated enormous increases in body size in some lineages.

 Prehistoric representatives of the extant Picidae genera are treated in the genus articles.
 An enigmatic form based on a coracoid, found in Pliocene deposits of New Providence in the Bahamas, has been described as Bathoceleus hyphalus and probably also is a woodpecker.

-The following cladogram is based on the comprehensive molecular phylogenetic study of the woodpeckers published in 2017 together with the list of bird species maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).
+The following cladogram is based on the comprehensive molecular phylogenetic study of the woodpeckers published in 2017 together with the list of bird species published by AviList.
 The Cuban green woodpecker in the monotypic genus Xiphidiopicus was not included in the study.
 The relative positions of Picumninae, Sasiinae and Picinae in the cladogram are uncertain.
 In the 2017 study the results depended upon which of two different statistical procedures were used to analyse the DNA sequence data.
 One method found that Sasiinae was sister to Picinae (as shown below), the other method found that Sasiinae was sister to a clade containing both Picumninae and Picinae.